 Thus, the paucity of early American proslavery literature resulted neither from the absence of proslavery notions nor from any indisposition toward upholding slavery.
 What was missing was the need to defend an institution that nearly everyone took for granted….Lacking any widespread opposition to slavery, its defense was usually sporadic and local.
 Throughout the eighteenth and nineteenth centuries, published defenses almost always appeared in direct response to specific antislavery tracts and for all practical purposes ended the debate.
 Not until the decade before the American Revolution did anything like an extended intercolonial and international debate on slavery get under way. (page 16)

-Historian and Christian Mark Noll has commented regarding the abolition movement in the United States:
+Historian and Christian Mark Noll, widely known for his expertise in the development of Protestant beliefs, social history, and intellectual traditions, has commented regarding the abolition movement in the United States:

 Central to the slavery debate was the issue of how to use the Scripture.
 Three major positions emerged on the Bible and slavery.
 Theological conservatives usually defended a literal reading of the Scripture, which was held to provide a divine sanction for slavery.
 Radicals who wanted to abolish slavery sometimes agreed that the Bible sanctioned slavery, but that acknowledgment led them to disparage the Bible.
 In the middle were a distraught contingent of Bible readers who were troubled by their conclusion that the Bible sanctioned slavery, and who failed unsuccessfully in trying to combine faithfulness to Scripture and opposition to slavery.

 Much of the domesticated and significantly more humane forms of Christianity that have become increasingly popular in the last two centuries began in the 18th century Enlightenment.
-To see this, one can simply compare the social and often moral views of pre-modern theologians like Augustine, Aquinas, Luther, and Calvin, to leading theologians in the 20th and 21st centuries.
+To see this, one can simply compare the social and moral views of theologians before the modern humanitarian reform movements (based in universal natural rights) like Augustine, Aquinas, Luther, and Calvin to leading theologians in the 20th and 21st centuries.
 For example, one can find justifications for slavery in Augustine and Aquinas, anti-Semitism in Luther, and religious intolerance in Calvin.
 The distinct transformations of Western culture that occurred during the 1700s through to our era radically changed what had seemed before like obviously correct interpretations and applications of biblical teachings.
 In many ways, Christian ethics became less like the Bible and more compatible with Enlightenment humanism.

 Kolchin describes some real differences that the Enlightenment brought into being through a new and broad debate regarding the morality of slavery: